 If your heart health specialist at South Shore Cardiovascular Associates wants to monitor your heartbeat over time, a Holter monitor may be a great option.
-This portable device measures your heart activity as you go about your daily routine, and it has played a role in diagnosing and treating many residents of Brandon, Riverview, and Tampa, Florida.
+This portable device measures your heart activity as you go about your daily routine, and it has played a role in diagnosing and treating many residents of Brandon, Riverview, Tampa, and Sun City Center, Florida.
 To learn more about how a Holter monitor works and how it might guide your care, schedule a visit right away.
 You can book online or by phone, so don’t delay.

 There are many ways to measure heart activity.
 Electrocardiograms are one example; they help your medical team assess your heart function at a specific point in time.
 If your doctor wants to gain insight into how your heart functions throughout the day, however, you need a different approach.